Posted in:

 Some people live for work and wouldn’t dream of retiring early.
 Others would love to retire early, and 55 is the age that these people often aim for.
 But what is a good pension pot at 55?
 What should you be aiming for?

 The average life expectancy today is about 83 years of age, so if you’re hoping to give up work at 55, it means that your pot is going to have to be big enough to fund your income for 28 years.
-So, the answer to the question of how much is a good pension pot UK 55-year-old couples will need is approximately £358,400 for a minimum lifestyle and £652,400 for a moderate lifestyle.
+So, the answer to the question of “How much is a good pension pot in the UK for 55-year-old couples?” is approximately £627,200 for a minimum lifestyle and £1,206,800 for a moderate lifestyle.

 The UK average retired household income

-According to figures taken from the Office for National Statistics in 2022, the actual average retired household annual income is only £25,900.
-It is well below the figure of £34,000, which is what the Pensions and Lifetime Savings Association recommends.
+According to figures taken from the Office for National Statistics in 2022, the actual average annual income of a retired household was only £25,900.
+However, the 2023 Family Resources Survey (FRS) data shows that the average income for pensioner couples stands at £29,172.
+This is well below the figure of £43,100, which the Pensions and Lifetime Savings Association recommends.

 Will your pension run out?

-If your pension is a defined contributions scheme, you can leave your retirement savings untouched and allow them to hopefully grow further; purchase a guaranteed income with an annuity or go for income drawdown.
+If your pension is a defined contributions scheme, you can leave your retirement savings untouched and allow them to hopefully grow further, purchase a guaranteed income with an annuity, or opt for income drawdown.
 The choice is yours.

 Most of this article has concentrated on retiring at 55, but what is a good pension pot at 60 years of age?
 Let’s take a look.

 Retiring at 55 may be beyond your financial means if you want to enjoy a comfortable retirement.
-But 60 may be feasible as it allows another 5 years, during which you and your employer continue making contributions.
+But let’s say you’re asking yourself, “Can I retire at 60 with a 500k in the UK pension pot?” – the answer is yes, it could be feasible as it means you have another 5 years during which you and your employer continue making contributions.
+However, if you do end up with a 500k pension pot at 60, when the time comes to start drawing down your pension, you would need to be pretty careful with your spending budget.

 • £20,000 x 20 years = £400,000, or